 The policy classifies documents according to whether the documents themselves are central to the procedures and determinations of rating decisions refer to the commercial relationships with our clients or are documents that A.M.
 Best keeps to satisfy its legal and regulatory obligations.

 Details of A.M.
-Best's Credit Rating Division record keeping policy can be found at:
+Best's Credit Rating Division record keeping policy can be found at exhibit 3 within the attached link: